Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc4x.md

 If you need to read or write multiple commands at the same time, you can connect them with `&`.

-For example, the command `crul "deviceshifu-plc4x/read?%Q0.0:BOOL&%Q0.1:BOOL"` will return both the first bit and the second bit of `Q0` at the same time.
+For example, the command `curl "deviceshifu-plc4x/read?%Q0.0:BOOL&%Q0.1:BOOL"` will return both the first bit and the second bit of `Q0` at the same time.

-The command `crul "deviceshifu-plc4x/write?%Q0.0:BOOL=true&%Q0.1:BOOL=true"` will change both the first bit and the second bit of `Q0` to true.
+The command `curl "deviceshifu-plc4x/write?%Q0.0:BOOL=true&%Q0.1:BOOL=true"` will change both the first bit and the second bit of `Q0` to true.